 7.4.
-MODBUS CLIENT
+Modbus Client

 In the functions with Master or Slave ports it is always possible to activate this function.
-In fact, the shared memory can also be populated by data from Modbus TCP-IP Server (maximum 10); refer to the following figure:
+In fact, the shared memory can also be populated by data from Modbus TCP-IP Server.

+Please refer to the following figure: